 - Available: Amazon prime

-Stephen King’s novella reported that the bestseller was both impacted by and composed under the influence of some addiction substances.
-Moreover, Misery is a book nearly cocaine was claimed by him, well rob Reiner not only apprehends the original’s humorous and making-of humans components; Anne Wilkes also provided the world with a film that ended up foreseeing the increasingly difficult harmful artist and Anine Wilkes understanding that’s formulated in the age of the internet based on king movie.
+Stephen King’s novella reported that the bestseller was both impacted by and composed under the influence of some addictive substances.
+Moreover, Misery is a book nearly cocaine claimed him; well rob Reiner not only apprehends the original’s humorous and making-of-humans components; Anne Wilkes also provided the world with a film that ended up foreseeing the increasingly difficult harmful artist and Anine Wilkes understanding that’s formulated in the age of the internet based on king movie.

 - Director: Brett Leonard